Key Takeaways

 Expanding the Concept

 Social engineering transcends conventional hacking by tapping into a variety of human emotions and social behaviors.
 Phishing, pretexting, baiting, and tailgating are among the most prevalent forms, each tailored to exploit specific psychological triggers.
 For instance, phishing scams might create a sense of urgency, pressuring the victim to act hastily without proper scrutiny.
-Pretexting, on the other hand, involves fabricating scenarios or identities to gain access to sensitive information, relying on the target’s willingness to comply with authority or official-looking requests.
+Pretexting, on the other hand, involves fabricating scenarios or identities to gain access to sensitive information, often by exploiting the target’s willingness to comply with authority or official-looking requests.

 Book a Free Demo Call with Our People Security Expert